by Fr. Phillippe Angelo Garcia

 1. SERVE ACCORDING TO YOUR CHARISM

-After celebrating Mass, a parishioner asked me, Father, gusto ko pong mag serve, pero hindi po ako magaling kumanta.
-Gusto ko pong magserve pero nauutal po ako magbasa.
-Father, gusto ko pong mag serve pero nanginginig po ang kamay ko, baka hindi ako makapag abot ng communion.
-Tinanong ko siya, ano ba ang iyong talento, saan ka ba magaling?
-He answered, Father, ako po ay nagtratrabaho sa carinderia.
-Tingin ko po ang kagalingan ko ay sa pagluluto.
-Sumagot ako bigla, edi magluto ka!
-Magluto ka para sa mga kapos palad na nagugutom!
-Magluto ka para sa simbahan!
+After celebrating Mass, a parishioner asked me, “Father, gusto ko pong magserve, pero hindi po ako magaling kumanta.
+Gusto ko pong magserve pero nauutal po ako ‘pag nagbabasa.
+Father, gusto ko pong magserve pero nanginginig po ang kamay ko.
+Baka hindi ako makapag-abot ng communion.”
+Tinanong ko siya, “Ano ba ang iyong talento?
+Saan ka ba magaling?”
+He answered, “Father, ako po ay nagtratrabaho sa carinderia.
+Tingin ko po ang kagalingan ko ay sa pagluluto.”
+Sumagot ako bigla, “Eh ‘di magluto ka!
+Magluto ka para sa mga kapuspalad na nagugutom!
+Magluto ka para sa simbahan!”

-I remember a time when I opened a group chat of the Basic Ecclesial Communities in our Parish, I was surprised to see someone being massaged inside our chapel.
-I immediately reacted, Bakit po sa loob pa nang kapilya kayo nagpamasahe?
-My chapel volunteer replied, father sorry po, wala na po kasing ibang lugar, mayroon po kasi tayong parishioner na PHYSICAL THERAPIST, gusto daw po niyang maglingkod sa mga maysakit ayon sa kanyang kakayanan.
-My surprised turned into a profound feeling that one of my parishioner serves using her charism.
+I remember when I opened a group chat of the Basic Ecclesial Communities in our parish, I was surprised to see a photo of someone being massaged inside our chapel.
+I immediately reacted.
+“Bakit po sa loob pa nang kapilya kayo nagpamasahe?” (“Why are you getting a massage inside the chapel, of all places?”)
+My chapel volunteer replied, “Father, sorry po, wala na po kasing ibang lugar.
+Mayroon po kasi tayong parishioner na physical therapist.
+Gusto daw po niyang maglingkod sa mga maysakit ayon sa kanyang kakayanan.” (‘Sorry Father, there was no other place.
+Our parishioner is a physical therapist and she wanted to serve the sick in the way she could.”)
+My indignation turned into a profound respect for my parishioner who was using her charism to serve others.